Canadian officials accidentally push nuke alert to millions

 Pickering Mayor Dave Ryan said he was “very troubled” by the message.
 He said on Twitter that he spoke to provincial officials and demanded an investigation.

-Toronto Mayor John Tory joined him, tweeting that “there are far too many unanswered questions” about the warning that was sent across the province of 14 million people.
+Toronto Mayor John Tory joined him, tweeting that there were “far too many unanswered questions” about the warning that was sent across the province of 14 million people.

-Terry Flynn, who teaches crisis communications at McMaster University, said there’s a danger that such an error will erode public trust.
+Terry Flynn, who teaches crisis communications at McMaster University in Hamilton, Ontario, said the error runs the risk of eroding public trust.

 “When we have continuous problems in these systems, then we have a lack of trust and people begin to ignore them.
 So that’s the biggest fallout from this scenario,” he said.